Quantum Measurements, faster-than-light communication, minimum size for the detector implied by quantum mechanics: The thought experiment

-With the aim to gather a deeper understanding, let us follow the path of one of Bob's photons in setting $L$, while looking at Fig. \ref{fig:GE}.
-Let us suppose that, after the collapse following Alice's measurement, Bob's photon's state is $\ket{x}$, as written in Eq. \eqref{eq:XYtoPM}.
+Let us follow the path of one of Bob's photons in setting $L$, while looking at Fig. \ref{fig:GE}(a).
+Let us suppose that, after the collapse following Alice's measurement, we have a `case $x$', i.e. Bob's photon's state is $\ket{x}$, as written in Eq. \eqref{eq:XYtoPM}.
 Let us denote with $t=0$ the time at which Bob's photon enters the interferometer, while with $t=1$, $2$, $3$, $4$ we denote the times when the photon exits the PBS, PSG, SFO, and is redirected to the point $F$ by the set of mirrors, respectively.
 At the PBS, the circular components are pushed to the different channels.
 At the exit of the PBS, Bob's photon state is thus

 where $\ket{\textrm{ upper}}$, $\ket{\textrm{ lower}}$ denote the spacial location of the photon as upper and lower channel, respectively.
 The subscript ${}_x$ denotes that the state at $t=0$ happened to be $\ket{x}$.
-The phase induced by the free evolution has not been considered here nor shall be considered hereafter, since it is shared by both beams when they cross each other, at the final interference point $F$.
+The phase induced by the free evolution has not been considered here nor shall be considered hereafter, since it is shared by both beams when they cross each other, at the point $F$.
 After the PSG, Bob's photon state is

 while after the SFO the state is